NoahCardoza/itunes-to-cmus/README.md

 # itunes-to-cmus
-This handy shell script exports iTunes playlists to format which CMus can read.
+This handy shell script exports iTunes playlists to a format which CMus can read.

 # Use
 `chmod -x itunes-to-cmus.sh`